 HOW WE PROVIDE SUPPORT

 SDWR works with families to help reach their pledge commitment to the organization in many ways, including helping set up fundraisers.
 Fundraising and community programs are hosted to help spread awareness and grow the lifesaving programs, thereby reaching more families and providing increased access to our services.
 As a nonprofit, SDWR has the ability to offer clients the option to fundraise their pledge commitment over a period from time.
-SDWR has launched several programs in 2013 to offer assistance to anyone in need of service dog.
+SDWR has launched several programs offer assistance to anyone in need of service dog.
 All donations are dedicated to supporting the organization’s mission.

-Service Dogs by Warren Retrievers mission is to provide education and raise awareness about the role of service dogs and the different types of assistance they provide to persons with invisible diabilities such as Type 1 or Type 2 Diabetes, Seizure Disorders, Hypoglycemic Unawareness and some spectrum disorders such as Aspersers or Autism.
+Service Dogs by Warren Retrievers' mission is to provide education and raise awareness about the role of service dogs and the different types of assistance they provide to persons with invisible disabilities such as Type 1 or Type 2 Diabetes, Seizure Disorders, Hypoglycemic Unawareness and some spectrum disorders such as Aspergers or Autism.
 It is important to know that individuals, whose lives might be improved or even saved by having a service dog, may have a disability that is not visible.
 Individuals, who struggle with invisible disabilities often will benefit from having a canine companion in their lives to enhance quality of life, provide hope, independence and peace of mind.